RaviRamchand/console-file-io/README.md

 # console-file-io
-This program has 3 classes and takes hardcoded elements from an ArrayList, _pList and writes them to a text file, celeb.txt that could letter be read.
+This program has 3 classes and takes hardcoded elements from an ArrayList, _pList and writes them to a text file, celeb.txt that could later be read.

 ## Person.java
 The Person class has three field variables that is initialised by the Person constructor.
 This class also has getter methods for the field variables.